jenstornell/staircase.js/readme.md

 ## Libraries used

-- [Remixicon](https://remixicon.com/) - A special thanks to [xiaochunjimmy](https://github.com/xiaochunjimmy) for not only providing a beautiful icon pack with 24px icons, but also for making custom designed 18px icons for this project.
+- [Remixicon](https://remixicon.com/) - A special thanks to [xiaochunjimmy](https://github.com/xiaochunjimmy) for not only providing a beautiful icon pack with 24px icons, but also for making custom designed 18px icons for this filetree.

 ## Donate